 I have the privilege of following Michael Hyatt on Twitter and several other channels.
 You should also.
 He is an expert on helping people getting their book published.
 And his materials on building your own platform sell like hotcakes.

 Recently he shared this blog post where he talked about what a great leadership tool Twitter has become.
-When I see posts like this I have to take a deep breath so I don’t burst a blood vessel.
+When I see posts like this, I have to take a deep breath, so I don’t burst a blood vessel.
 To say I don’t agree with his opinion is an understatement.
 Twitter is a tool.
 It is not good or bad for anything.
 Here was my response from his blog comments.
-I felt it was good enough to be it’s own blog post.
-Enjoy and learn.
+I felt it was good enough to be its own blog post.

 Put in the time to sharpen your leadership and writing skills.
 And then find the tools to share those with the world.